 Steps to Apply

-- Review the PCPCH Recognition Criteria - Read the PCPCH 2017 Recognition Criteria Technical Specifications and Reporting Guide (TA Guide) which details the standards and requirements for each measure.
+- Review the PCPCH Recognition Criteria - Read the PCPCH 2017 Recognition Criteria Technical Specifications and Reporting Guide (TA Guide; revised 2018) which details the standards and requirements for each measure.
 A clinic that submits an application after January 1, 2017, must meet the 2017 PCPCH recognition criteria.